 The college baseball recruiting process has many twists and turns.
 Everyone’s recruitment is different, so you may often wonder if you are ‘doing the right thing’.
-KPB has an entire website devoted to guiding you through each step of the recruiting process, but there are also some ‘forever priorities’ that can always help steer you in the right direction.
+KPB has an entire section of this website devoted to guiding you through each step of the recruiting process in chronological order, but there are also some ‘forever priorities’ that can always help steer you in the right direction.
 No matter where you are in the recruiting process, if you prioritize these six things, you will continue to improve as a person, player, and college prospect.

 Academics are the cornerstone of college baseball.
 We have written extensively about how better grades (and test scores) mean better opportunities in college baseball.
 The simple truth is, without requisite grades and test scores, playing college baseball becomes much more difficult.
 Having good grades and test scores not only give you many more opportunities, they can also earn you academic scholarship money to make college more affordable.
 Lastly, your transcripts and academic record tell college coaches a lot more than you think.
 If you want to play college ball, it starts in the classroom!

 - Health and Player Development

 Without your health, it is incredibly difficult to develop and improve as a baseball player, so these two things go hand-in-hand.
 All too often, we see players sacrifice their health or development for exposure type opportunities.
 Some of the typical ways players hurt themselves or their development are:

 - Participating in showcase events at the wrong time (too young, wrong time of the year, not in mid-season baseball shape, etc.)

 - Playing for one team over another, even though it means sacrificing playing time and development opportunities

 - An unhealthy balance of games and practices (many games, too few practices)

 - Not taking the appropriate amount of rest during the off-season or having a year-round game schedule

 - Not putting enough focus on the weight room and nutrition (see below for more on this!)